TULiberalArts/Intellectual-Heritage/pages/undergradaute.md

 ## Online Mosaic

 The Intellectual Heritage Program runs several online sections of Mosaic I and II each semester.
 These sections meet only online and may benefit students whose schedule or location makes it difficult to attend class in-person.
 The curriculum is the same as all other sections of Mosaic (same texts, same expectations of critical reading and writing).
-Intensive partipation in online discussion forums takes the place of traditional seminar discussion.
+Intensive participation in online discussion forums takes the place of traditional seminar discussion.

 ## ESL